yuanqing/figma-plugins/packages/figma-format-currency/README.md

 Converts currencies in text layers within the selection or on the current page.

-- Optionally round the converted currencies to the nearest 100s and 1000s, so that prices in your design look more “natural”.
+- Optionally round the converted currencies to the nearest 100s and 1000s.

 ## License